 Star Carr wins prestigious 2016 British Archaeological award

 Antler frontlets are exhibited in a number of museums (Scarborough Rotunda, Museum of Archaeology and Anthropology Cambridge, The British Museum).
 The Yorkshire Museum also has an exhibition featuring Star Carr.
 You can find out more on the Exhibitions page.

 Our new book, "Star Carr: Life in Britain after the Ice Age" (which was nominated for Book of the Year) is now available to buy from retailers at RRP £13.

 We have published a glossy booklet called "The Story of Star Carr"—all proceeds go to help fund more free public activities.
-To obtain a copy of the booklet please send a cheque for £3 made payable to "The Vale of Pickering Research Trust" to Claire Watkins, Department of Archaeology, University of York, The Kings Manor, York, YO1 7EP.
+To obtain a copy of the booklet please send a cheque for £3 made payable to "The Vale of Pickering Research Trust" to Vicky Moore, Department of Archaeology, University of York, The Kings Manor, York, YO1 7EP.